anshumaanshankar/aws-dev/7. EC2 Basics/Part 1.md

 - EC2 instances are Virtual machines (OS + resources) that run on EC2 hosts (AWS managed hardware).
 Hosts can be shared or dedicated.
 - EC2 hosts run in a single AZ of a region.
 They have local temp storage called instance store & 2 types of networking (storage and data).
 - A primary elastic network interface (ENI) is provisioned in a subnet and mapped to the EC2 host.
 - An ENI enables the EC2 instance with network connectivity, aka the ability to communicate within that subnet and, given permissions, outside of it.
+An instance can be connected to more than one ENI.
 - An EC2 instance can connect to a host only from an ENI of its own subnet.
 ENIs from multiple subnets can establish connections to a host.
 - Instances of the same type and size mostly share the same host.
 - Instances stay on a host till